soztuanakursun/Data-Mining-Final/README.md

-# DATA MINIG FINAL PROJECT : D I A B E T E S
+# DATA MINING FINAL PROJECT : D I A B E T E S

 This project has been prepared by the M: K: S group as the final assignment of the dataming course.